Review and road test of the Peugeot Traveller

 LOITERING WITHIN TENT

-Peugeot brings us its first really serious stab at the super-large luxury MPV market in the form of this model, the Traveller.
-Jonathan Crouch looks at what's on offer.
+Peugeot brought us its first really serious stab at the super-large luxury MPV market in the form of this model, the Traveller.
+Jonathan Crouch drives it.

 Ten Second Review of the Peugeot Traveller

-This Peugeot Traveller might be fundamentally based on the marque's medium-sized Expert van but it's undeniably sophisticated as well as being light, airy, and seriously spacious, with room for up to 9 people.
+This Peugeot Traveller might be fundamentally based on the marque's medium-sized Expert van but it's undeniably sophisticated as well as being light, airy, and seriously spacious, with room for up to 8 people.
 If anything, its commercial vehicle roots serve as a strength, the voluminous interior, tough build and uncomplicated design proving ideal for family buyers who'll happily shoulder the slight ride and refinement issues.
+There's a full-electric powertrain option too.

 Engine choice in a Traveller model is pretty straightforward, provided you've a clear idea of the kind of work you want it to do.
-Sensibly, all the Euro6 units on offer are diesels and if your needs are mainly based around lighter people carrying duties and short distance urban work, then the entry-level 95bhp 1.6-litre BlueHDi unit may well be quite sufficient: this engine's also offered with 115bhp.
-For heavier payloads and longer journeys however, you'll be needing the 2.0-litre BlueHDi model which gives you a lot more pulling power and is available with 150 or 180bhp, the most powerful unit mated to the brand's efficient EAT6 auto transmission.
+Sensibly, all the Euro6 combustion engines on offer are diesels and if your needs are mainly based around lighter people carrying duties and short distance urban work, then the entry-level 120hp 1.5-litre BlueHDi unit may well be quite sufficient, though you can only have it with a manual gearbox.
+For heavier payloads and longer journeys however, you'll be needing the 2.0-litre BlueHDi model which gives you a lot more pulling power and is available with 145 or 180bhp, the most powerful unit mated to the brand's efficient EAT6 auto transmission (which is optional on the 145hp variant).
+There's also an e-Traveller full-electric model with a 50kWh battery allowing for a 143 mile driving range.

 Design and Build